Kunniii/yaml-converter-api/README.md

 # YAML Converter API

-This project is to have a API to convert `drone.ci` yaml workflow format in to `woodpecker-ci` one.
+This project is to have a API to convert `drone.ci` yaml workflow format into `woodpecker-ci` one.

 ## How this work?

-Run this project.
+Run this project using Docker.

 Make a `post` request to `localhost:port/convert`.

 The `port` is your mapped port in `docker-conpose.yaml`.
 Default port is 80.

-Post data should look like this
+The post data should look like this

 ```json
 {